 The 9 Streets are some of the most famous shopping streets in Amsterdam.
 They are located in the stunning Jordaan area, the city’s most beautiful.
 This is the perfect place to venture to if you want to do some shopping while admiring the city.
-You’ll find vintage shops, local jewellery shops, and tons of cute cafes.
-This is an extremely safe place to explore and always lively.
+You’ll find vintage shops, local jewelry shops, and tons of cute cafes.
+This is an extremely safe place to explore and is always lively.

 Amsterdam is extremely photogenic and walking around is the perfect way to make sure you’ve got plenty of pictures.

 There are plenty of walking tours if you’d rather be guided (including free, tip-based tours), as well as bike tours.